Nomadic Culinary Guide

 Pilaf is the main meal throughout in central Asia.
 There are many recipes but all are based on the main ingredients of meat and rice.
 Turkmen pilaf prefer lamb meat.
 Roasted meat is then cooked together with sliced onions and carrots in big cauldron (gazan).
 Then all boiled with the rice until it become slightly yellow.
 Pilaf is main dish and eaten with the hands.
 There are pilafs cooked with dried apricots, grapes.
 What makes different flavor.

 Kovurma – purely nomadic meal.
 Well preserved during long travels in the desert.
 Even now, Turkmen take it when travel abroad.
 Small pieces of lamb meat deeply fried in animal fat.
 When it cooled, the thin skin of fat makes it white.
 Served hot or cold during travel.
-It is very nutritious and fat.
+It is very nutritious and fatty.
+Here, the example of ovens used in desert to cook the nomad dishes.

 Kazanlama.Traditional shepherds' meal in the desert.
 Making fire, using saxaul wood.
 Then marinated lamb meat, with salt, garlic, paprika put directly on the hot charcoals.
 Covered by big cauldron and then all covered with slightly wet sand.
 After one hour, the delicious lamb meat cooked.
 Served hot, directly on the table.